ibarakaiev/cs153-agent/README.md

 If you’re seeing this error, it probably means that your terminal is not open in the right folder.
 Make sure that it is open inside the folder that contains `bot.py` and `.env`
 # cs153-agent

+## Parallel Processing Pipeline

+This bot implements a parallel processing pipeline for complex queries, particularly useful for "Best of N" comparison questions.
+The pipeline follows these steps:

+1. **Query Decomposition**: Complex queries are broken down into multiple independent tasks using the Mistral API.
+2. **Parallel Processing**: Each task is executed concurrently to maximize efficiency.
+3. **Result Synthesis**: The individual results are combined into a coherent final response.

+### Benefits

+- More thorough responses for complex questions
+- Faster processing through parallelization
+- Better handling of multi-faceted queries and comparisons

+### How It Works

+When you send a message to the bot:
+1. If it's a simple query (less than 15 words), it's processed directly
+2. For complex queries, the decomposition engine breaks it into multiple task prompts
+3. These tasks are processed in parallel using Mistral's API
+4. A final synthesis step combines the results into a coherent answer

+This approach works particularly well for questions like "Which is better, X or Y?" or "Compare options A, B, and C."